 Olympic College's Intellectual Property Policy for Non-Academic Employees defines intellectual property rights parallel to those defined for academic employees in the collective bargaining agreement between the College and the Olympic College Association for Higher Education.

-Fair use (17 U.S.C. § 107) lists the four factors that must be considered when copying portions of a work to upload on a learning management system:
+Fair use (17 U.S.C. § 107) lists the four factors that must be considered when copying portions of a work to upload onto a learning management system:

-Even under these conditions, we’d need to take the following steps:
+Even under these conditions, the following steps need to be taken:

 Use Campus Resources: